 The final obstacle, when knackered and with mud in every orifice, was to swim across a deep, lily-pad covered pond in combat boots.
 This was an individual test.
 Ironically, we were not allowed to help each other on any part of the obstacle course.
 Ironic because up until that moment it was ALL team work: ‘RECRUITS – STAY TOGETHER — YOU’RE ONLY AS STRONG AS YOU’RE WEAKEST LINK’, they would scream at us.
 I recall thinking, when I got to the pond, this will be a piece of cake.
 This was due to all the swimming in my childhood and even in lily-pad covered ponds.
 Thank goodness I passed it.
 Afterwards I showered for 30 minutes but still had mud in my ears.
 I ended up passing Recruit Term toward the top of my flight.
 No idea how.

-We then had a big celebration down at the cadet mess that was called, Decks.
+We then had a big celebration down at the cadet mess called Decks.
 We had a big supper and lots of drinks.
 We had been told to dress up in nice civilian clothes or, ‘civvies’.
 Now we females were visually checked out by the senior cadets.
 As a young woman with certain healthy curves, long dark wavy hair, green eyes, straight, white teeth and full lips with a good fashion sense –I wore a blue knit, V-neck dress with a wide belt synched tightly around my tiny waist and leather pumps – I turned some heads at this celebration.
-(I was not beautiful, nor was I pretty, but, I was certainly attractive and the ratio of women to men was 1:8, so good odds that I would turn some heads).
+(I was not beautiful, nor was I pretty, but, I was certainly attractive and the ratio of women to men was 1:8, so easily done).
 What a difference a shower, clean hair, some lipstick and civvies can make.
-It was a fun night.
-I should mention that I have not often shrank from having a fun time at parties.
+It was a fun night with dancing and hilarity.
+We were so glad to be finished with Recruit Term!

 One long weekend, a friend – Cindy and I, decided to get off campus and away from it all.
 We had been more or less locked up for months and ready to just wear our jeans and hit the open road for a wee adventure.
 With a back pack each, we hitch-hiked a couple hours up island to Lake Cowichan where we had booked a cabin for two nights.
 Our first ride got us most of the way there.
 Then, we were stuck for a bit on some country road with the sun going down over the next hill.